-The maximum group size is 8 persons.
-Usually our groups are between 2-6 persons.
-Sam Travel Peru specialises in SMALL, PRIVATE groups and provide a personalised service.
+The maximum group size is 8 people.
+Usually our groups are between 2-6 people.
+INCA TRAIL HIKE specialises in SMALL, PRIVATE groups and provide a personalised service.

 You will have 1 cook per group.
 The number of porters depends of the size of the group.
 For a group of 2 trekkers, they will have 4 porters, 4 trekkers will have 6 porters, 6 trekkers will have 9 porters, 8 trekkers will have 12 porters.

 The evening before you start your trek, you will be given a SMALL DUFFLE BAG to pack your clothes for the next four days.
-Your weight allowance is up to 7kg/14p.
+Your weight allowance is up to 7kg/15p.
 Your team of porters will carry your duffle bag for you, together with the food and camping gear.
 It’s important to be aware, that you will not have access to your items in the duffle bag until the end of each day, as the porters will always be ahead of the group.
 During the trek, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, your camera, sunscreen, snacks, water, etc. Usually a 30 to 50 litre backpack is sufficient.

-In preparation: try walking 15kms a day or go to the fitness club in the months leading up to the trek.
+In preparation: try walking 15kms a day or go to a fitness club in the months leading up to the trek.
 It is also important to be well acclimatized to the altitude.
 Try to spend at least 2 or 3 days in Cusco (3350m/11,047ft) prior to starting the trek.

-In the scenario that you are unable to finish the trek due to a health issue, Sam Travel Peru will assist you to the nearest town for help with transportation.
+In the scenario that you are unable to finish the trek due to a health issue, INCA TRAIL HIKE will assist you to the nearest town for help with transportation.
 We always carry oxygen on the trek for any respiratory problems In extreme cases, a helicopter pick up can be arranged at your own expense.
 (Travel insurance required).
 There are no refunds in the unlikely situation that you are unable to finish the trek.

-Generally those who have to be assisted off the trail are taken to Ollantaytambo and if they recover quickly, they then continue the journey to Aguas Calientes (cost incurred by trekker) and visit Machu Picchu according to original plan.
+Generally those who have to be assisted off the trail are taken to Ollantaytambo and if they recover quickly, they than continue the journey to Aguas Calientes (cost incurred by trekker) and visit Machu Picchu according to the original plan.

-Absolutely!!
-Included in the package and on the last day we will drop you at your hotel!
-If you have booked your hotel in the Sacred Valley like Ollantaytambo or Urubamba, we will drop you there too!
-If you spend the night at Ollantaytambo before the trek, for sure we wil pick you up there !
+Absolutely!
+Included in the package and on the last day we will drop you off at your hotel!
+If you have booked your hotel in the Sacred Valley like Ollantaytambo or Urubamba, we will drop you off there too!
+If you spend the night at Ollantaytambo before the trek, we can also pick you up from there !

-It will depend on the train availability (high season it could book out) but the idea is to give you as much time as possible in Machu Picchu and enjoy the amazing views on the way back to Cusco from the train.
+It will depend on train availability (during high season it could be booked out) but the idea is to give you as much time as possible in Machu Picchu and enjoy the amazing views from the train on the way back to Cusco.
 Therefore you we usually book the train at 4:22pm.
 With this train schedule, you will have more than 9 hours to enjoy Machu Picchu

-For sure you may upgrade to Vistadome train which has slightly nicer seats, panoramic windows and ceiling.
+You may upgrade to the Vistadome train which has slightly nicer seats, panoramic windows and ceiling.
 You will be offered some snacks and a dance show will take place on board.
-The price is US$57 per person which includes the transfer from Poroy train station to your hotel in Cusco.
-It is 2 hours by train from Aguas Calientes to Ollantaytambo and then another 2 hours from Ollantaytambo to Cusco by bus.
-If you upgrade to Vistadome, all the way back to Poroy (Cusco), the trip lasts 3.5 hours, then 25mins by taxi to your hotel.
-Usually our clients are back at the hotel by 8pm.
+The price is US$67 per person which includes the transfer from Poroy train station to your hotel in Cusco.
+It is 2 hours by train from Aguas Calientes to Ollantaytambo and than another 2 hours from Ollantaytambo to Cusco by bus.
+If you upgrade to the Vistadome, all the way back to Poroy (Cusco), the trip lasts 3.5 hours, than 25mins by taxi to your hotel.
+Usually our clients are back at their hotel by 8pm.
 If you plan to take the bus to Puno on the same night, that is totally possible.

 If you’re happy with the services provided, a tip – though not compulsory – is appropriate.
 While it may not be customary to you, it’s of great significance for the people who will take care of you during the trek.
-It inspires them to give excellent service and is an entrenched feature of the tourism industry across many SAM Travel Peru destinations.
-Of course you are free to tip more or less as you feel it, depending on your perception of the quality and the length of your trip.
+It inspires them to give excellent service and is an entrenched feature of the tourism industry across many INCA TRAIL HIKE destinations.
+Of course you are free to tip what you feel is sufficient, depending on your perception of the quality and the length of your trip.
 Remember, a tip is not compulsory and should only be given when you receive excellent service.

 Yes, we are a local, sustainable & responsible tourism operator for that we incorporate the universal principles of tourism: protect the environment and benefit the local communities by respecting their culture and religion.
-With this in mind, we have trained all our local staff to know and understand, respect the places and the local people.
+With this in mind, we have trained all our local staff to know, understand and respect the places and the local people.